numoonchld/numoonchld.github.io/_posts/2019-10-04-savitr-an-ode-to-the-sun.md

     - There is life in water due to inherent polarity on water: H+ and OH- ions
     - Life is polar: opposites exist, sometimes in conflict, other times in harmony and everywhere in between

-- Mitra and Varuna together provide drive and sustainance to the variety of organisms on planet Earth
+- Mitra and Varuna together provide drive and sustenance to the variety of organisms on planet Earth

 ###### खग (Khaga)